zone/zone.github.io/src/content/backend/cat-facts.md

 This is not a test; we'd like to see how you approach a problem and construct a solution.

 - 😸 Be sure to write comments, a README and any assumptions.
 Provide instructions on how to run the project and any notes about your solution.
-- 😽 We’re most interested to see problem solving and your approach.
+- 😻 We’re most interested to see problem solving and your approach.
-- 😹 Keep it simple, keep it SOLID, comment and **test** as much as possible but don’t over complicate or over engineer.
+- 😹 Keep it simple, keep it SOLID, but don’t over complicate or over engineer.
+- 😽 Comment and **unit test** as appropriate.
 - 😺 Commit your code to a public Git repository and provide us with the URL.
 - 😻 We know your time is precious.
 If you're not able to complete all of tasks - no worries!
 Just detail what you’ve prioritised and why in your README.